SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 redo actions.
 By integrating this feature into your workflow, you can enhance your productivity and streamline your development process.

-# generic\ReplaceOptionsAction.kt
+# generic\ReplaceWithSuggestionsAction.kt

-## ReplaceOptionsAction Documentation
+## ReplaceWithSuggestionsAction Documentation

 ### Overview

-`ReplaceOptionsAction` is an IntelliJ IDEA plugin action designed to assist developers by suggesting alternative text options for a selected piece of code or text within the IDE.
+`ReplaceWithSuggestionsAction` is an IntelliJ IDEA plugin action designed to assist developers by suggesting alternative text options for a selected piece of code or text within the IDE.
 This action leverages a virtual API to generate suggestions based on the context surrounding the selected text, aiming to enhance code quality and developer productivity.